groovyxw/Cloud-Computing/Spark/PageRank/PageRank.md

 create a jar file

     sbt package
+You can find the *.jar file under ./target/scala-2.12/.

 #### Upload jar file and input file into the google storage

     gsutil cp pagerank_data.txt gs://my-bucket-0715